satomic/copilot-metrics-4-every-user/README.md

 ---

 ## Features

-- Captures HTTP requests and responses
+- **Basic purpose**.
+Proxy traffic for a network-isolated development environment.
-- Logs request and response details to files
+- **Prompts Recording**.
+Captures HTTP requests and responses and logs the details to files, **this will let you know exactly what the code snippets (prompts) uploaded by Copilot are**.
-- Supports basic authentication
+- **User Insight**.
+Supports basic authentication, this allows you to get the data of the user dimension, more deeper than team dimension. (this will change http header, not recommanded)

 ![architecture](files/architecture.png)